punakha

 • Kingaling Hotel & Hotel Vara

-Both centrally located in Punakha, these budget options provide clean, comfortable stays with excellent views and access to markets and sightseeing, making them one of the best hotel in Punakha.
+Both centrally located in Punakha, these budget options provide clean, comfortable stays with excellent views and access to markets and sightseeing, making them one of the best hotels in Punakha.

 • Demchen (Damchen) Riverfront Resort